Phase Retrieval using Alternating Minimization: Introduction

 Since the seminal work of Gerchberg and Saxton \cite{GerchbergS72} and Fienup \cite{Fienup1982}, many iterated projection algorithms have been developed targeted towards various applications \cite{AbrahamsL96,Elser03,BauschkeCL03}. \cite{Misell73} first suggested the use of multiple magnitude measurements to resolve the phase problem.
 This approach has been successfully used in many practical applications - see \cite{Duadietal11} and references there in.
 Following the empirical success of these algorithms, researchers were able to explain its success in some of the instances \cite{YoulaW82,TrussellC84} using Bregman's theory of iterated projections onto convex sets \cite{Bregman65}.
 However, many instances, such as the one we consider in this paper, are out of reach of this theory since they involve magnitude constraints which are non-convex.
 To the best of our knowledge, there are no theoretical results on the convergence of these approaches in a non-convex setting.

+Subsequent to our work, Cand{\`e}s et al. \cite{CandesLS14} proposed an iterative algorithm based on Wirtinger flow which is similar to optimizing a non-convex function using gradient descent.
+Despite using same samples, they manage to show that their algorithm recovers the true underlying vector for Gaussian measurements, albeit with a slow convergence rate.

+Quite interestingly, they also show that if the initial point is $\order{\frac{1}{\sqrt{n}}}$ close to the true vector (which can be achieved by using a small amount of resampling), their algorithm (using same samples) achieves exact recovery for Gaussian measurements as well as {\em coded diffraction} measurements (which are practically more relevant than Gaussian measurements), with a fast convergence rate matching that of our algorithm.
+It has also been reported that the Wirtinger flow algorithm has better properties than alternating minimization in some optics settings \cite{BianSZGCD2014}.

 {\bf Phase Retrieval via Convex Relaxation}: An interesting recent approach for solving this problem formulates it as one of finding the rank-one solution to a system of linear matrix equations.
 The papers \cite{ChaiMP11,CandesSV12} then take the approach of relaxing the rank constraint by a trace norm penalty, making the overall algorithm a convex program (called \emph{PhaseLift}) over $n\times n$ matrices.
 Another recent line of work \cite{WaldspurgerdAM12} takes a similar but different approach : it uses an SDP relaxation (called \emph{PhaseCut}) that is inspired by the classical SDP relaxation for the max-cut problem.
-To date, these convex methods are the only ones with analytical guarantees on statistical performance \cite{CandesL12,WaldspurgerdAM12} (i.e. the number $m$ of measurements required to recover $\vecfont{x^*}$) -- under an i.i.d. random Gaussian model on the measurement vectors $\vecfont{a}_i$.
+To date, these convex methods are the only ones with analytical guarantees on statistical performance (i.e. the number $m$ of measurements required to recover $\vecfont{x^*}$) \cite{CandesL12,WaldspurgerdAM12}.
 However, by ``lifting" a vector problem to a matrix one, these methods lead to a much larger representation of the state space, and higher computational cost as a result.

+{\bf Measurement Schemes}: Earlier results on PhaseLift and PhaseCut \cite{CandesL12,WaldspurgerdAM12} assumed an i.i.d. random Gaussian model on the measurement vectors $\vecfont{a}_i$. \cite{GrossKK13} extends these results for PhaseLift for measurement schemes known as t-designs, which are more general than Gaussian measurements.
+Recently, \cite{CandesLS13} establishes near-optimal statistical guarantees for PhaseLift under masked Fourier transform measurements.